-Janus Funds is one of the biggest mutual fund families in the U.S. with $174 billion in assets under management at the end of 2013 — and you don’t acquire that much of a following without offering some of the top mutual funds on the market.
+Janus Funds – which just reported second-quarter earnings this week — is one of the biggest mutual fund families in the U.S. with $174 billion in assets under management at the end of 2013 … and you don’t acquire that much of a following without offering some of the top mutual funds on the market.

 Offering investors a lineup of 36 mutual funds, Janus Funds provides something for every type of investor.
 Although Janus Funds has been experiencing net outflows in recent quarters, a significant number of its mutual funds still garner four- or five-star ratings from Morningstar.